davibe/push-notification-service/README.md

 In your backend or application instances you can send messages to rabbitmq using the great [amqp-as-promised](https://github.com/ttab/amqp-as-promised) RPC package

+The RPC interface includes both functions to store and retrieve deviceTokens Look at `src/client_example.coffee` and `test/service.coffee` to better understand how it works

-Messages will be queued by rabbitmq and sent one by one.
-You can launch many instances of this micro-service to increase delivery throughput (if you really need to..)
+Calls will be queued by rabbitmq and executed by any of the available service instances.
+You can launch many instances of this micro-service to increase capacity.

-See `client_example.coffee` for a code example.